 The data used for the calculations set out in this draft document are based on the latest published Annual Monitoring Report (AMR) 2019/2020 which can be found on the Council's website.
-The data and any additional evidence will be updated in the Final Submission Housing Implementation Strategy to reflect the most up to date position prior to the Examination of the Local Plan.

 This paper sets out the context in which the issue of housing delivery has been assessed.
 It explains the national, regional and local policy expectations together with key national events such as Covid-19 pandemic and Brexit that have contributed to shaping the context.
 It goes on to set out the physical constraints that limit the borough's ability to meet identified housing needs and, by setting out the historic context in terms of past need and past delivery, explains that this is far from a new problem for Worthing.